-- exerting or allowing Donors to exert any direct or indirect control or influence on the clinical decision-making of prescribers; - exerting or allowing Donors to exert any direct or indirect control or influence on the patient's choice of provider or products; - permitting Donors to control or influence, directly or indirectly, financial eligibility determinations of applicants; - making eligibility determinations for financial assistance based on any Donor's interests; - making eligibility determinations for financial assistance based on the applicant's choice in provider, practitioner, supplier, test, or product; - providing Donors with any data that would facilitate a Donor in correlating the amount or frequency of its donations with the amount or frequency of the use of its products; and - permitting Donors to control or influence the identification of disease programs.
+- > exerting or allowing Donors to exert any direct or indirect control or influence on the clinical decision-making of prescribers; - > exerting or allowing Donors to exert any direct or indirect control or influence on the patient's choice of provider or products; - permitting Donors to control or influence, directly or indirectly, financial eligibility determinations of applicants; - () making eligibility determinations for financial assistance based on any Donor's interests; - making eligibility determinations for financial assistance based on the applicant's choice in provider, practitioner, supplier, test, or product; - providing Donors with any data that would facilitate a Donor in correlating the amount or frequency of its donations with the amount or frequency of the use of its products; and - permitting Donors to control or influence the identification of disease programs.

-Any employee found to be receiving, accepting or condoning a bribe, kickback, or other unlawful payment, or attempting to initiate such activities, will be subject to termination and possible criminal proceedings.
-Any employee found to be attempting fraud or engaging in fraud will be liable to termination and possible criminal proceedings.
+Any employee who receives, accepts, or condones a bribe, kickback, or other unlawful payment, or attempts to initiate such activities, will be terminated and subject to possible criminal proceedings.
+Employees who attempt or engage in fraud will be liable to termination and possible criminal proceedings.
 All employees have a responsibility to report any actual or attempted bribery, kickback, fraud, waste, or abuse to TAF.

-2.5.1 Disease Program Funds
+2.5.1 Disease Programs

-In developing its disease programs, TAF must ensure that its interactions with Donors and prescribers comply with TAF's OIG Advisory Opinion, as modified, and its Integrity Agreement.
-As such, TAF cannot function as a conduit for payments or other benefits from a Donor to patients and must not impermissibly influence beneficiaries' drug or healthcare provider choices.
-To this end, TAF employees shall adhere to the following safeguards in developing disease programs:
+In developing its disease programs, TAF must ensure that its interactions with Donors and prescribers comply with TAF's OIG Advisory Opinion, as modified.
+TAF cannot function as a conduit for payments or other benefits from a Donor to patients and must not impermissibly influence beneficiaries' treatment or healthcare provider choices.
+To this end, TAF employees must adhere to the following safeguards when developing disease programs:

-Donors to TAF's disease programs shall not be permitted to exert any direct or indirect influence or control over TAF.
+Donors to TAF's disease programs cannot exert any direct or indirect influence or control over TAF.

-Donors to TAF's disease programs shall not be permitted to exert any direct or indirect influence or control over TAF."
+Donors to TAF's disease programs cannot exert any direct or indirect influence or control over TAF."